 - If you’re a developer—If you develop software for a living, you’ll want to boot into Verbose Mode to troubleshoot issues with your app.

 - If you have startup issues—Sometimes your Mac may crash during startup and Verbose Mode is one way to troubleshoot a startup issue.
-In fact, Verbose Mode is especially useful when used in conjunction with OS X’s Safe Mode booting.
+In fact, Verbose Mode is especially useful when used in conjunction with macOS’ Safe Mode booting.

 - If you have custom hardware setup—People who hook up specialized peripherals to their Mac, like DJ decks, Thunderbolt drives, digitizers and so forth can identify problems in Verbose Mode by checking out the messages to see if software support for your peripheral has loaded successfully.

-Again, as no feature is disable or crippled in Verbose Mode, feel free to use it without fearing that booting in this mode will limit what you can do on your Mac.
+Again, as no feature is disabled or crippled in Verbose Mode, feel free to use it without fearing that booting in this mode will limit what you can do on your Mac.

 Still having issues?